pulumi/docs/reference/pkg/nodejs/@pulumi/azure/network/index.md

 * <a href="#GetVirtualNetworkResult">interface GetVirtualNetworkResult</a>
 * <a href="#LocalNetworkGatewayArgs">interface LocalNetworkGatewayArgs</a>
 * <a href="#LocalNetworkGatewayState">interface LocalNetworkGatewayState</a>
+* <a href="#NetworkInterfaceApplicationGatewayBackendAddressPoolAssociationArgs">interface NetworkInterfaceApplicationGatewayBackendAddressPoolAssociationArgs</a>
+* <a href="#NetworkInterfaceApplicationGatewayBackendAddressPoolAssociationState">interface NetworkInterfaceApplicationGatewayBackendAddressPoolAssociationState</a>
 * <a href="#NetworkInterfaceArgs">interface NetworkInterfaceArgs</a>
+* <a href="#NetworkInterfaceBackendAddressPoolAssociationArgs">interface NetworkInterfaceBackendAddressPoolAssociationArgs</a>
+* <a href="#NetworkInterfaceBackendAddressPoolAssociationState">interface NetworkInterfaceBackendAddressPoolAssociationState</a>
+* <a href="#NetworkInterfaceNatRuleAssociationArgs">interface NetworkInterfaceNatRuleAssociationArgs</a>
+* <a href="#NetworkInterfaceNatRuleAssociationState">interface NetworkInterfaceNatRuleAssociationState</a>
 * <a href="#NetworkInterfaceState">interface NetworkInterfaceState</a>
 * <a href="#NetworkSecurityGroupArgs">interface NetworkSecurityGroupArgs</a>
 * <a href="#NetworkSecurityGroupState">interface NetworkSecurityGroupState</a>